lbonanomi/gRist/README.md

 ## Whats the point?
 GitHub already offers a list of all your gists and there are clients for phones.

-GitHub absolutely offers a list of gists in their web interface, but the author finds the 30-gists-per-page limit frustrating and no mobile client offers a table of contents.
+GitHub absolutely offers a list of gists in their web interface, but the author finds the 30-gists-per-page limit frustrating in the face of his 500+ gist collection and no mobile client offers a table of contents.

 The author is a cumpulsive note taker who is beaing weaned off-of Google Keep.